Remember how I told you we’d be spending October woofing on a sustainable permaculture farm in De Rust?

 You must understand that for a born and bred city girl like me, wrapping my head around the idea of woofing in the middle of nowhere was feat enough.
 Coming to grips with the fact that we’d be left to our own devices?

 Let’s just say it was going to take more than a cup of herbal tea to calm me down.

 Kathryn ran through our duties.
-Along with watering the olive grove, feeding the chickens, scrubbing down the pool and stoking the fire bath, there was the not insignificant matter of taking care of the guest cottage, which, she added, was fully booked for the entire time we’d be there.
+Along with tending the food forest, watering the olive grove, feeding the chickens, scrubbing down the pool, and stoking the fire bath, there was the not-insignificant matter of taking care of the guest cottage, which, she added, was fully booked for the entire time we’d be there.

 Helpfully, they have an amazing lady who comes in to clean and make up the cottage between stays.
 Unhelpfully, she’s not that reliable.
 This means that if she doesn’t pitch Sporty and I will be tasked with the responsibility.

 We’re no strangers to housework and we’re certainly not prissy, so in theory, it didn’t seem like that big of an ask.
 But then Kathryn added a throwaway comment of her own.
 Apparently, it had taken them a year to get their Trip Advisor ratings back up to five stars following the previous house sitter’s botched attempt at taking care of things.

 No pressure, mind you.

 We continued our conversation outside, while Kathryn showed us the nursery, fire bath, and outdoor laundry.

 “We’ve bombarded you with a bunch of questions, isn’t there anything you’d like to know about us?”
 I asked.
 “What about testimonials or character references?”